Obetrol

 Obetrol was the brand name of a drug combining several amphetamine salts indicated for the treatment of exogenous obesity.
 It was originally sold by the American company Obetrol Pharmaceuticals.
 Obetrol was a popular diet pill in America in the 1950s and 1960s.

-The original formulation of amphetamine mixed salts that included methamphetamine was approved by the U.S. Food and Drug Administration (FDA) on January 19, 1960, under the name Obetrol.
+The original formulation of amphetamine mixed salts and methamphetamine was approved by the U.S. Food and Drug Administration (FDA) on January 19, 1960, under the name Obetrol.
 Indicated for exogenous obesity, between 1965 and 1973, Obetrol was marketed in 10 mg and 20 mg strength through Obetrol Pharmaceuticals division of the American pharmaceutical company Rexar.
 When sold directly to physicians, Obetrol used the brand name Oby-Rex.

 Formulations

 Original

 In the 1950s, Obetrol was manufactured by Obetrol Pharmaceuticals, in Brooklyn, New York.
 The company later became a division of Rexar Pharmacal Corporation, which was also headquartered in Brooklyn.
 Sometime prior to 1972, Rexar Pharmacal moved its manufacturing facilities, including its Obetrol Pharmaceutical Division, to Valley Stream, New York.
 By the 1990s, Obetrol Pharmaceuticals had been wholly absorbed by Rexar Pharmacal and was no longer noted as a division of Rexar.
 In 1993, Rexar was acquired by Richwood Pharmaceuticals of Florence, Kentucky, which in 1995 merged with Shire Pharmaceuticals.

 The 1972 edition of the Physicians' Desk Reference lists Obetrol containing (10 mg tablet):